cwpearson/hugo-cwpearson/content/post/20210103-photoprism/index.md

 *Note that `PHOTOPRISM_DATABASE_PASSWORD` and `MYSQL_PASSWORD` must be the same.*

-If you are using the smaller kind of instance, also set
+If you are using a smaller instance, also set
 ```yaml
 PHOTOPRISM_WORKERS: 1
 PHOTOPRISM_DISABLE_TENSORFLOW: "true"